datacentricdesign/wheelchair-design-platform/docs/resources/git.md

 Other members of the group can now press 'Fetch' in the bottom-right corner to update their local repository with the latest remote version.

-## 2 Data-Centric Design Hub (Per group)

-In the cloud we will use our prototyped cloud platform for designers that we call Data-Centric Design Hub.
-In this cloud we use the following terms:

-* Persons have a collection of Things.
-* Things are physical or virtual entities with Properties.
-* Properties are one-to-many dimensional data points.

-In our wheelchair case, we have one Thing (the wheelchair) with properties such as acceleration (3 values for x, y and z) or seat pressure (a value for each force sensors on the seat).

-Go to the hub manager via <a href="https://dwd.tudelft.nl/manager" target="_blank">
-dwd.tudelft.nl/manager</a> and click 'Not yet an account'.

 ## Pull Requests